 This article was originally written with Porsche M96 & M97 heads in mind, but the information applies to most heads.

 The head needs to be drained of oil, but no further cleaning is required.
-Into each M96/97 head (and all OHC heads with cam bearing caps) bolt the cam bearing caps in position (no cams), place the lifter housing in position with a couple of bolts, bolt the cam/valve cover in place (4 bolts are enough for that) and slip each head in a heavy plastic garbage bag.
-We won’t need any other parts.
+Into each M96/97 head (and all OHC heads with cam bearing caps) bolt the cam bearing caps in position (no cams), place the lifter housing in position with a couple of bolts, bolt the valve cover in place (4 bolts are enough for that) and slip each head in a heavy plastic garbage bag.
+We do not need any other parts, including the cams, unless otherwise discussed.

-We recommend not using plastic totes.
+DO NOT USE PLASTIC TOTES.
 They tend to crack when dropped and in some cases shatter.
 We have received quite a few heads shipped in damaged plastic totes.
-In one case the entire corner of a tote broke off and the head was partially exposed.
+In one case the entire corner of a tote broke off and the head was sticking out.

 Lowes & Home Depot sell quality cardboard boxes and packages of white pre-cut insulation panels that are 3/4″ thick.
-These panels are easy to work with and have excellent cushioning and crush characteristics.
+These panels are easy to work with and have excellent cushioning and crush characteristics, but you can use any style of insulation panels as long as they add up to a minimum of 1 1/2″ thickness on all sides and top and bottom.
 Keep in mind that exposed studs and any sharp features can poke through the foam.
 A couple of layers of cardboard between exposed studs and foam are a good idea.

 Click to view Home Depot Foam